JelleZijlstra/JelleZijlstra.github.io/cpython.md

 ## Roles

 CPython uses labels for many purposes.
 Only triagers and core developers can apply labels.
-Some may be added or removed by bots.
+Some may be added or removed by bots, and some are not supposed to be used by triagers (e.g., "automerge", which triggers an automatic merge once CI coompletes).

 Triagers can also do the following: